 Career opportunities and further study

-Music at Aquinas has a long tradition of a large percentage of students studying music in Higher Education.
-We currently have students studying at the most prestigious institutions in the UK including: Guildhall School of Music and Drama; Royal Northern College of Music; Leeds College of Music; Liverpool Institute of Performing Arts; Universities of Manchester; Bath; Birmingham; Surrey and Newcastle.
+Music at Aquinas has a long tradition of a large percentage of students studying the subject in Higher Education.
+We currently have students studying at the most prestigious institutions in the UK including: Guildhall School of Music and Drama, Royal Northern College of Music, Leeds College of Music, Liverpool Institute of Performing Arts, Universities of Manchester, Bath, Birmingham, Surrey and Newcastle.

 Students are encouraged to forge their own interests and are supported in their decisions post Aquinas in whichever field they choose.
-Music A Level not only supports the study of music on practical and academic Music courses but is also a very well respected academic A level supporting applications for all manner of courses in Higher Education.
-Past students have moved into varied music careers including: professional musician (performing classical and popular music); composer (specialising in opera); composer for computer games; travelling workshop provider (steel drum); music therapy; sound engineer; teaching; conducting.
+Music A Level not only supports the study of music on practical and academic Music courses but is also a very well respected academic A Level supporting applications for all manner of courses in Higher Education.
+Past students have moved into varied music careers including: professional musician (performing classical and popular music), composer (specialising in opera), composer for computer games, travelling workshop provider (steel drum), music therapy, sound engineer, teaching and conducting.

 We have close links with the Royal Northern College of Music and regularly attend concerts.
 Recent trips have included Media City to watch BBC Philharmonic and take part in Q&A sessions with the conductor and performers; the Beatles Experience in Liverpool; Halle St Peters to play the Halle Gamelan; Bridgewater Hall to watch Halle concerts.
 Aquinas College Music Department hosts masterclasses from visiting virtuosi and open rehearsals from professional performers.